quangvantiepp/learn_frontend/english-opic/movie.md

 ### Tell me about when you went to the movies recently.
 Who did you go with and how was that day? what did you do before the movie and what did you after?

-Recently, I went to the movies with my friends.
+Recently, I went to the movies with my friend.
 We decided to watch the latest blockbuster that everyone was talking about.
 It was a sunny Saturday, and we were excited for a fun day out.